 |To use data analytics to improve our website, marketing, customer relationships and experiences||(a) Technical

 |Necessary for our legitimate interests (to keep our website updated and relevant, to develop our business and to inform our marketing strategy)|

 |To deliver relevant marketing materials to you (in the form of our newsletter) and to measure or understand the effectiveness of the advertising we serve to you||(a) Identity

 |Consent (you will only receive our newsletter where you have separately consented to doing so.
 You may remove your consent at any time by following the opt-out links which can be found on all communication we will send to you)|

 Where we process special categories of data other legal bases for processing may apply including, for example for the provision of medical care and treatment.

 4.1 Future Events.
 We will ask for your specific consent regarding your preferences around whether you would like to receive information around our future events.
-You can withdraw your consent to receive information at any time by clicking the unsubscribe link in emails from CSM Active.
+You can withdraw your consent to receive information at any time by clicking the unsubscribe link in emails from Active Sport.